Grace-TA/DataVisualization2024/Week7/W8_PowerQuery.md

 ![image](https://github.com/user-attachments/assets/7ee85e6b-c411-479f-97e6-3b43815d1a68)

 ## Applications of Power Query

+Prompt: "Please introduce classic 3 applications of Power Query, and why we need to use it within 300 words."

 Power Query is invaluable for three classic applications in data work: data cleaning, data merging, and transformation tasks.